 Your current and potential customers may talk about your brand and products in places outside of your control.
-It’s important to monitor what others tell about your business benefits, monitor comments, and keep up with industry trends.
+It’s important to monitor what others tell about your business benefits on Shopify, monitor comments, and keep up with industry trends.

 You can use Mention to collect mentions of your brand and your brand keywords from across the web and traditional media in real-time.
 With access to such data, you can identify potential crisis and improvement opportunities and react before sales drop.